 Rustic mixed hardwood paneling used to create this accent wall blends well, and enhances it’s modern appearance with a natural organic feel.
 Modern design can benefit from the use of authentic materials, bringing much needed warmth and natural color into the environment.

-Sustainably harvested woods, like walnut and white oak add character without quite as much variation in color tone.
-Depending on the grade chosen, Character can vary significantly, and can be a great choice for walls.
-Traditional Grade is smooth surfaced with small to medium sized knots present and has a defined grain pattern.
-Rustic grade contains original mill marks, medium sized knots and a more irregular grain pattern, and a premium grade will be more formal and clean with only the smallest of knots and character.
+Sustainably harvested woods, like walnut and white oak, add character without quite as much variation in color tone.
+Depending on the grade chosen, the character can vary significantly and can be a great choice for walls.
+Traditional grade is smooth-surfaced with small to medium-sized knots present and has a defined grain pattern.
+Rustic grade contains original mill marks, medium-sized knots and a more irregular grain pattern.
+A premium grade will be more formal and clean with only the smallest of knots and character.

 Full of character, rustic grade hardwoods are a great way to add texture and a natural feeling plank to your walls without the inconsistencies found in reclaimed woods.
 If you are looking for a rustic wood without nail holes and less color variation, rustic hardwoods are a great choice.

-Wood walls and trim elements are eye catching indeed, and with so many options available it can be a little overwhelming to find just the right type of wood paneling for your design and project.
+Wood walls and trim elements are eye-catching, and with so many options available, it can be a little overwhelming to find just the right type of wood paneling for your design and project.
 From really rustic products to more clean and refined rustic woods, there is an abundance of looks that can be achieved.
-Today designers and architects are mixing looks and the results are amazing.
+Today, designers and architects are mixing looks and the results are amazing.
 One of the best ways to narrow down all of the choices is to order samples of a few different products and compare and contrast the material with other colors and textures that will be in the space.